What is Tapping and EFT?

 Training and Certification:

 - Tapping does not require formal training or certification.
-Individuals can learn and practice tapping techniques on their own through online resources or instructional materials.
+Individuals can learn and practice tapping techniques independently through online resources or instructional materials.

 - EFT: Becoming a certified EFT practitioner involves completing training programs accredited by organisations such as EFT International.
-Certification is an extensive process that requires practitioners to demonstrate proficiency in administering EFT techniques and adhering to ethical guidelines.
-Accredited practitioners are also obligated to engage in their own personal and professional development.
-They are required to participate in regular mentoring sessions and complete a specified number of CPD (Continuing Professional Development) hours each year.
-These requirements are essential for maintaining their professionalism and ensuring they continue providing effective services to their clients.
+Certification is an extensive process that requires practitioners to demonstrate proficiency in administering EFT techniques and to adhere to established ethical guidelines.
+Accredited practitioners are obliged to engage in their own personal and professional development.
+They are required to participate in regular mentoring sessions and complete a specified number of Continuing Professional Development (CPD) hours each year.
+These requirements are essential for maintaining their professionalism and ensuring that they continue to provide effective services to their clients.

 While Tapping and EFT are often used interchangeably, it’s crucial to recognise that the specific techniques of professional EFT differ significantly.
-Due to increasing popularity, observers will notice that specific application practices can vary widely as a result.
+With its growing popularity, you may notice that specific application practices can vary widely.

 All content copyright © Falguni Mather.
 All rights reserved.
 External links may be subject to their own copyrights.